luisenriqueramos1977/vacationsflatsimple/readme.md

-Vacation Flat Simple is an API application that lets you create and administrate vacational flats.
+Vacation Flat Simple is an API application that lets you create and administer vacational flats.

 Owners can create flats, locations, guests, modify reviews and facilities.
-Guests can create booking and add reviews to apartments.
+Guests can create a booking and add reviews to apartments.

-To run the back end of this application do as following:
+To run the back end of this application, do the following:

 cd single_flat_api